Russian gas market

 Summary

-Russia has 5 LNG projects.
-2 of them are operational (Sakhalin-2 and Yamal LNG) and 3 are idle (Artic LNG 2, Gazprom LNG Portovaya, Cryogaz-Vysotsk).
+• Russia has 5 LNG projects: Sakhalin-2, Yamal LNG, Artic LNG 2, Gazprom LNG Portovaya and idle Cryogaz-Vysotsk.
 As of October 2024, there are also 22 low-tonnage LNG plants operating in Russia, performing the function of regional gas distribution.
 Preparatory and construction work has begun on two plants: in Ust-Luga and Murmansk region.

-The existing political pressure from the United States, the EU and other countries has not yet led to a decrease in total LNG production and exports, but it is already having negative consequences: the shutdown of the first Arctic LNG-2 line immediately after launch in the third quarter of 2024, the shutdown of Gazprom LNG Portovaya and Cryogaz-Vysotsk medium-tonnage Baltic projects, downtime of gas carriers and floating transshipment depots.
-This pressure also affected the shutdown of the Arctic LNG-2 construction site, the new LNG plant in Ust-Luga and the pause in the construction of the plant in Murmansk.
+• Existing political pressure from United States, EU and other countries has not yet led to a decrease in total LNG production and exports, but it is already having negative consequences: temporary shutdown of Train 1 of Arctic LNG-2 immediately after its launch in Q3 2024 and depressed production volumes after its restart in Q3 2025, temporary shutdown of Gazprom LNG Portovaya and shutdown of Cryogaz-Vysotsk, downtime of gas carriers and floaters.
+This pressure also affected construction of trains 2 and 3 of Arctic LNG-2 , the new LNG plant in Ust-Luga and the pause in the construction of the plant in Murmansk.

 Natural gas production